anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

   | - Paired-end files must contain "R1" and "R2" strings (not just _1 and _2)!
   | - Sample names must not contain "R1" and "R2" strings (i.e. not FR123_001_R1.fastq/FR123_001_R2.fastq)

+Below, the script is specifying the primers for the 16S data analyses.
+**For 18S and 12S, just replace the primer strings and run the script**.

 .. code-block:: bash
    :caption: remove primers with cutadapt